-When you create any test that includes network metrics – including Network, HTTP Server (with network measurements enabled), Page Load (with network measurements enabled), or DNS server (with network measurements enabled), or Voice, you get access to the Path Visualization view for the test.
+When you create any test that includes network metrics – including Network, HTTP Server (with network measurements enabled), Page Load (with network measurements enabled), or DNS server (with network measurements enabled), you get access to the Path Visualization view for the test.

 The screenshot below shows the Path Visualization view for an Agent-to-Server test.